Table of Contents

 - Totem™ utilizes a custom RBAC/ABAC access control system that ensures access decisions for all aspects of the tool are based on the principle of least privilege.
 If not explicitly allowed, access is denied.
 After an account is created, access rights must be explicitly and specifically added to that account to grant access to resources.

-- The centralized access control system on the server side employs a single function to ensure access control checks are triggered, whether or not the user is authenticated.
+- The centralized identity provision (IdP) and access control system on the server side employs a single function to ensure access control checks are triggered, whether or not the user is authenticated.

 - Access control decisions are based on the authenticated user identity and trusted server-side information.
 Direct references to files or parameters that can be manipulated to grant excessive access are not allowed.